List of Punisher supporting characters: General Kreigkopf

 Two weeks later, the Punisher broke into the White House and directly confronted the President of the United States, who had been blackmailed by Kreigkopf; Kreigkopf had threatened to inform the media of black ops authorized by the President, the least of which was authorizing the Russian to eliminate the Punisher, and ordering the NYPD not to interfere.
 The Punisher gave the President a stern warning, and threw a 9mm Parabellum round on the President's desk, saying "Nine millimeters.
 I'm never further away than that."

 "Kreigkopf" is German for "Warhead", a double entendre, referring to Kreigkopf's propensity for brutality, and the fact he confiscated a nuclear weapon.

 General Kreigkopf in other media

-Kreigkopf appeared in the 2005 The Punisher video game, voiced by Bob Joles.
-He appears as one of the game's main antagonists.
+Kreigkopf appears in The Punisher (2005), voiced by Bob Joles.

 Hitman

 Holy

 First appeared in The Punisher vol. 4 #2.

 Father Hector Redondo, who called himself "The Holy", was an insane Catholic priest in Spanish Harlem who used a fireman's axe to kill criminals who confessed their sins to him.
 He believed killing "evil" people is God's will, and was later inspired by the Punisher to form the Vigilante Squad, consisting of the Holy, Elite and Mr. Payback (the trio hoped that the Punisher would join and lead them).
 The media called him the mystery "Axe-Murderer of Spanish Harlem".
 Father Redondo realized that he was a killer and showed remorse after each of his murders, praying for absolution and forgiveness for his sins, only to subsequently commit more murders and pray after each one.

 The Punisher used Detective Soap's notes to find Father Redondo, whose church was the place where all of the victims came to confess their sins.
 Not only did Castle find The Holy, but also Elite and Mr. Payback.
 By listening to their conversation, the Punisher found out Redondo was indeed the Axe-Murderer.
 The Punisher barged into The Holy's office to confront the Vigilante Squad, who attempted to recruit the Punisher as their leader, but Castle was unmoved by their pleas, accusing Redondo of being "a lunatic".
 Just after Redondo made the trio's final plea with the Punisher to reconsider, Castle gunned down all three members of the Vigilante Squad.